The Easter Parade: Summary

+Forcing herself out for a walk one day she thinks of Sarah’s son Peter, and she arranges to visit him and his young wife.
+He tells her that Sarah always admired her for making her own way in life, which makes her burst into tears.
+She is on edge, admitting to him she no longer works, and tells him outright she suspects Tony might have had something to do with Sarah’s death.
+Her accusations escalate into a scathing and unwarranted attack on Peter himself as they arrive at his ideal family home.
+However, he does not retaliate: instead he invites her to come inside.

 Critical reception

 Stewart O'Nan notes "The Easter Parade signaled the resurgence of Richard Yates.
 A year after the critically panned Disturbing the Peace, critics hailed him as an American master.
 They spoke now of his body of work and raved over the effortless elegance of his prose and the depth of his tragic vision."
 The publication of The Easter Parade marked the beginning of a relatively stable and productive period for Yates, and the book has been championed by Joan Didion, David Sedaris, Kurt Vonnegut, Larry McMurtry and Tao Lin, among others.

 The novel was a finalist for the 1976 National Book Critics Circle Award.

 Film adaptation

-In 2005, Caroline Kaplan acquired the rights for a film adaptation to the novel.
+In 2017, Yates’s daughter, Monica, began work on a film adaptation.

 In popular culture

 The novel is mentioned in Woody Allen's film Hannah and Her Sisters (1986): Lee (Barbara Hershey), one of the titular "sisters", thanks her brother-in-law Eliot (Michael Caine) for lending her the book.
 Lee tells Eliot that she "loved" the book and that he was right because "it had very special meaning" for her.
 Allen was attracted to the novel due to his appreciation for "books that explore the psyches of women, particularly intelligent ones."